Home

 Fishing in Charleston

-Whether you're a fly angler or a conventional fisherman, you'll quickly understand why sight-fishing in Charleston is so popular.
-The shallow tidal creeks and lush, spartina grass flats around Charleston present the perfect arena for hunting redfish (locally known as spottail bass) as they cruise for a lowcountry meal.
-You can also expect shots at black drum, flounder, and speckled sea trout.
+Whether you're a fly angler or prefer conventional fishing, you'll quickly understand why sight-fishing in Charleston is so popular.
+The shallow tidal creeks and lush, spartina grass flats around Charleston present the perfect arena for targeting redfish, black drum, flounder, and speckled sea trout.

 Anglers who venture out of the marsh to the nearshore reefs and wrecks can target black sea bass, amberjack, sheepshead, cobia, king mackerel, and various snapper and grouper species.
-Take it one step further and jet out to the Gulf Stream for a chance at mahi mahi, wahoo, tuna, and marlin.
+Take it one step further and jet out to the Gulf Stream for a chance at mahi mahi, wahoo, tuna, marlin, and other billfish.

 F29A1537.JPG